A security researcher has posted a video

-Hacker shows he can locate, unlock and remote start GM vehicles
+communications to locate, unlock and remotely start GM vehicles that use

 Samy Kamkar, who refers to himself as a hacker and whistleblower, posted the video today showing him using a device he calls OwnStar.
 The device, he said, intercepts communications between GM's OnStar RemoteLink mobile app and the OnStar cloud service.